 This program is a cohort program with each cohort group beginning the course sequence in the main summer session.
 The five-course sequence is then completed in the next four semesters.
 The BACB currently offers the examination numerous times per year.

 Admissions

-Admission decisions are made on a rolling basis for all programs except the Applied Behavior Analysis program.
+Admission decisions are granted each semester for all programs except the Applied Behavior Analysis (ABA) program.
 The ABA program submission deadline is March 1 for summer (main session) admission.